 Online Learning Tools

-As a part of our respons to the changes from face-to-face classes, the gradaute school is providing online tools for our students, TAs, and faculty.
+As a part of our response to the changes from face-to-face classes, the graduate school is providing online tools for our students, TAs, and faculty.

 Need a crash course on navigating the ZOOM software?
-If yes, click on the link above for quick tips on making the most of your experience.
+If so, click on the link above for quick tips on making the most of your experience.

 6 tips for improving your work from home experience.

-WES has pulled together a site with resources to help instructors quickly transition to virtual teaching.
+These external resources can help instructors quickly transition to virtual teaching.
 There’s a ton of great resources to support you through this process.
 We hope you find them helpful.

 For those who haven't taken online classes before, there may be some adjustment.
 Click here to get a few tips to make the transition to distance learning as smooth as possible.